zX3no/Omnia/README.md

 TODO: rewrite overview and code

-Compile times are bad, error messages are bad, documentation is bad.
+Error messages are bad, documentation is bad.
 This language feels like it was written by someone who wanted to make C even harder to use.

-Build is in releaes mod by default.

-Test build times in debug, even though it was unclear it would still be unfair to compare that way.

-Maybe you can change the build options so that it's just `zig build` instead of `zig build run`
+Builds in release mode by default and I have no idea how to change it.

 ```zig
 C:\path\zig\lib\std\fmt.zig:82:9: error: Expected tuple or struct argument, found std.fmt.ParseIntError!i64